LeightonGuang/LeightonGuang/README.md

 - 👋 Hi, I’m @LeightonGuang
-- 👀 I’m interested in sports
+- 👀 I’m interested in sports and gaming
-- 🌱 I’m currently learning Python, Java, C, C++
+- 🌱 I’m currently learning Python, Java, C, C++, html, css, javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...